meta-llama/llama-stack-apps/README.md

 > **Tip** Keep the inference server running in the background for faster iteration cycle

-**Start a script that can create a agent and interact with the inference server**
+**Start a script that can create an agent and interact with the inference server**
 ---------------------------------------------

 NOTE: Ensure that inference server is still running.